Freshiova

 Learn what’s the difference between chicken stock and chicken broth, when to use each, and how to make flavorful homemade soups and sauces.

-If you love cooking, you’ve probably encountered both chicken stock and chicken broth.
-While they may seem interchangeable, there are key differences that can affect your recipes.
-Understanding these differences will help you make better soups, sauces, and stews.
+If you love cooking, you’ve probably come across both chicken stock and chicken broth.
+They might look the same, but there are some key differences that can actually change how your recipes turn out.
+Once you know the difference, you’ll be able to make soups, sauces, and stews that taste even better.

 Chicken Stock: Rich, Gelatinous, and Flavorful